Achievable logoAchievable logo

 Factor free of 12

-To use this method, simply split the original number into two divisors.
-Continue to split those two divisors into their own smaller divisors until every branch ends with prime numbers.
-The order you use to split the numbers doesn’t matter; you’ll always end up with the same prime numbers at the end.
+To use this method, split the original number into two divisors.
+Then keep splitting each divisor into smaller divisors until every branch ends in prime numbers.
+The order you split the numbers doesn’t matter; you’ll end with the same prime numbers.

 Factoring shortcuts